lucaspk/one-percent-better/README.md

 # one-percent-better
-Timeline to show my process of getting better at least 1% each day.
+Timeline to show my process of getting better at least 1% everyday.